cart/bevy/crates/bevy_asset/notes.md

     * Who tracks handle roots?
 This should probably be the Assets collection
     * Try to remove crossbeam channels for recycling ids
 * Impl Reflect and FromReflect for Handle
-* Final pass over todo! and TODO
+* Final pass over todo! and TODO / PERF
 * Validate dependency types in preprocessor?
 * Asset _unloading_ and _re-loading_ that allows handles to be kept alive while unloading the asset data itself
     * Being able to kick off re-loads (that re-validate existing handles) seems useful!